Masters Teas is a sister site of Adagio Teas.

 After the infusion, the aroma of the wet leaves is much different from when they were dry.

 Deeply marine, almost salty.
 Low sweetness and notes of fresh vegetables.

 The liquor has a pale yellow colour.

 I find the flavour to be very fresh.

-There is some sweetness, and no bitterness nor astringency.
+There is some sweetness and no bitterness nor astringency.
 It feels mild.

-Overall a very good taste.
+Overall a delicious taste.

 Now I’ll go ahead and taste the second infusion.
 I prepared it in the same way.